Tasheka/Telegram_Bot-Budgetbot/README.md

   - From your terminal move into the cloned repository folder by using the 'cd' command
 - In your terminal, type 'bundle install' to  install the required gems
 - From your terminal move into the bin folder by using the 'cd' command
-- Run the bot.rb file by typing 'bot.rb' inn your terminal.
+- Run the bot.rb file by typing 'bot.rb' in your terminal.
 - Search Budgetbot in Telegram
 - Select the 'start' button to begin or type '/start' to begin